rubensworks/PhD-Thesis/content/introduction.md

     Indexing techniques are used to improve the efficiency of querying, but comes at the cost of increased storage.
-    As such, it is important to find a good *balance* between the amount of *storage*, and the amount of *querying speedup*.
+    As such, it is important to find a good *balance* between the amount of *storage*, and the amount of *querying speedup*,
+    so that evolving data can be stored in a Web-friendly way.
 3. **The Web is highly *heterogeneous*.**
     <br />
-    Before knowledge graphs can be queried from the Web, the different *interfaces* through which data is available, and the different *algorithms* using which the data can be retrieved and combined need to be considered.
+    Before knowledge graphs can be queried from the Web, different *interfaces* through which data is available, and different *algorithms* using which the data can be retrieved and combined need to be considered.
 4. **Publishing *evolving* data via a *queryable interface* is costly.**
     <br />